Equidistribution of random waves on small balls: Introduction

-where $e_{j}$ is an eigenfunction of the Laplacian on $\M$, $\Lambda\subset\R$, and the coefficients $a_{j}$ are prescribed in a random fashion.
 The obvious first question is how to pick the set $\Lambda$.
-Initially it may seem natural to fix an eigenspace $E_{\lambda}$ and randomise only over the eigenfunctions with eigenvalue exactly $\lambda$, as is done in \cite{Ha2}.
-However, the multiplicity of this eigenvalue may be low (and in fact in chaotic cases such as when $\M$ has negative curvature it is conjectured that the eigenvalues have very low multiplicity).
+Notice that, because $\xi_j\in\s^{n-1}$, the plane waves $e^{i\lambda\langle x,\xi_j\rangle}$ are generalised eigenfunctions of the Laplacian with eigenvalues $\lambda^2$.
+So on compact manfolds, initially it may seem natural to fix an eigenspace $E_{\lambda}$ with eigenvalue $\lambda^2$ and randomise only over the eigenfunctions in $E_\lambda$, as is done in \cite{Ha2} on manifolds including tori and spheres.
+See also de Courcy-Ireland \cite{CI} on spheres.
+However, the multiplicity of this eigenvalue may be low.
+In fact, in chaotic cases such as when $\M$ has negative curvature it is conjectured that the eigenvalues have very low multiplicity.
+Indeed, on manifolds with generic metric, the eigenvalues are simple due to Uhlenbeck \cite{U}.
 Therefore, to capture the random behaviour, we allow ourselves to randomise over eigenfunctions whose eigenvalues sit in a spectral window.
-(Such randomisations were introduced in Zelditch \cite{Z1}.)
-That is, we consider the functions
+Such randomisations were introduced in Zelditch \cite{Z3}.
+That is, we set $\Lambda=[\lambda-W,\lambda]$ for $1\le W\le\lambda$ and consider the functions

-for spectral window widths $1\leq{}W\leq{}\lambda$.
-Such functions are commonly referred to as ``random waves''.
+We point out that the spectral window width $W$ here is allowed to depend on $\lambda$.
+These randomised functions are commonly referred as ``random waves''.
 We adopt this terminology and reserve the term ``random eigenfunctions'' for those combinations taken over a single eigenspace.
-Particular attention should be given to the case where $W=1$.
-In this case from Weyl law asymptotics we know that there are of order $\lambda^{n-1}$ eigenfunctions in the spectral window.
-The corresponds with the $\lambda^{n-1}$ directions needed to cover $\s^{n-1}$ by $\xi_{j}$ spaced at $\lambda^{-1}$ distance from each other.
-We then ask about the expected behaviour of such functions as well as the variance in behaviour.
-In particular, we focus on small scale behaviour in this paper.
-We want to understand where random combinations of eigenfunctions equidistribute in small balls.
+In Zelditch \cite{Z3}, the two special cases of $W=1$ and $W=\lambda$ are called the asymptotically fixed frequency ensembles and the cut-off ensembles, respectively.
+Both of these ensembles are included in our analysis here.